-Joyce Wanjiku Kairu once found herself on the streets of Germany after being lured to the country with the promise of a well-paying job.
-She tells LYDIAH NYAWIRA why she now helps care for the elderly in Kenya.
+Joyce Wanjiku Kairu nce found herself on the streets of Germany after being lured to the country with the promise of a well paying job, she tells us why she now helps care for the needy in Kenya.

-When news of a frail 93-year-old woman from Amboni Village in Nyeri County was broadcast in the media, one of the first people to rush to her rescue was Joyce Wanjiku Kairu founder of Purity Elderly Care foundation.
+When news of a frail 93-year-old woman from Amboni Village in Nyeri County was broadcast in the media last year, one of the first people to rush to her rescue was Joyce Wanjiku Kairu founder of Purity Elderly Care foundation.

-Wanjiku was outraged and heartbroken by the incident because this was not the first time she was caring for a defenseless elderly woman who had been brutalised or neglected in Nyeri County.
+Wanjiku was outraged and heartbroken by the incident because this was not the first time she was caring for a defenseless elderly woman who had been brutalized or neglected in Nyeri County.

 For the past three and a half years, Wanjiku has dedicated her life to care and compassion thousands of lonely helpless and elderly men and women in Nyeri County.